Pocono Region – Long Weekend Guide

 Is the Pocono Region a honeymooner’s paradise or a destination for adventure?

 If you are a National Park (NP) fan, Stroudsburg is a great base point for a trip.
-Stroudsburg is located near the southerly end of the Delaware Water Gap National Recreation Area and within a two-hour drive of many other NP sites.
+Stroudsburg is located near the southerly end of the Delaware Water Gap National Recreation Area and within a two-hour drive of other NP sites.

-NP sites in this region are generally open starting Memorial Day weekend, close in the fall season, and are not open every day.
+NP sites in this region are generally open starting Memorial Day weekend, close in the fall season and are not open every day.
 Check the park websites to find out what activities/destinations will be available before scheduling your trip!

 White water rafting (Class I-III) season typically stretches from May through mid-October (keep an eye on the dam release dates for more rapids)!
-Most of the rafting places offer ½-day or full-day rides; one place has under-the-stars rafting!
+Most rafting places offer ½-day or full-day rides; one place has under-the-stars rafting!

 Tip: Be sure to check to see what days locations are open!
 Often, the NP sites close one or two days per week, and other activities are typically only open on weekends until early summer.